FelixWho/felixwho.github.io/resources.markdown

 ### Statistics and Machine Learning

-- Learning From Data, Yaser et al.
+- Learning From Data, Yaser et al. (diamond in the rough: e-chapters)
 - Computer Age Statistical Inference, Efron and Hastie (free)
 - [Bayesian ML notes](https://www.cse.wustl.edu/~garnett/cse515t/fall_2019/), WashU's Dr. Garnett
+- NLP
+	- SpaCy
+		- SciSpaCy
+	- DeepPavlov

 ### Competitive Programming (I'm not a specialist, but these are some well-known resources)